zoepiran/zp/cv.md

 ### Awards and Honors
 - `2022-current` Clore Scholarship for Ph.D students, The Clore Israel Foundation.
-- `2022-current` Scholarship for outstanding doctoral students in data-science, Council for Higher Education.
+- `2022-current` Scholarship for outstanding doctoral students in data-science, Israeli Council for Higher Education.
-- `2018-2020`  Scholarship for master's degrees for outstanding women in Hi-Tech, Council for Higher Education.
+- `2018-2020`  Scholarship for master's degrees for outstanding women in Hi-Tech, Israeli Council for Higher Education.
-- `2017-2018`  Computer Science Honors program for undergraduates, The Hebrew University, Jerusalem (2017-2018).
+- `2017-2018`  Computer Science Honors program for undergraduates, The Hebrew University, Jerusalem, Israel.
-- `2016-2018` Dean's Honors List, The Hebrew University, Jerusalem.
+- `2016-2018` Dean's Honors List, The Hebrew University, Jerusalem, Israel.

 ### Volunteering and Educational Work